mmorella-dev/algorithm-analysis/assignment-1/assignment-1.md

 Here are the most relevant parts of the source code:

 To reduce repetition, I define a custom type `grid_t` equivalent to a `std::vector<vector<boolean>>`.
-Using the `std::vector` here (as opposed to a static array) means the code can easily handle grids anywhere from 5x5 to 500x500, albeit much slower..
+Using the `std::vector` here (as opposed to a static array) means the code can easily handle grids anywhere from 5x5 to 500x500, albeit much slower.

 ```cpp
 typedef bool cell_t;